jacopotagliabue/jacopotagliabue.github.io/index.md

 Having built end-to-end data pipelines at garage, growth and IPO scale, I happily shared all my mistakes at _Reasonable Scale_ in a series of [articles](https://towardsdatascience.com/tagged/mlops-without-much-ops).

-I'm a proud NLP advisor for [Civic Eagle](https://www.civiceagle.com/), and also Adj.
+I'm a proud NLP advisor for [Plural](https://www.pluralpolicy.com/), and Adj.
 Professor of ML at NYU, which is mostly notable because it is the only job I ever had that my parents (sort of) understand.

 I'm building a new company now and I'm always happy to chat about DataOps, MLOps and NLP.